-Hydrogeological assessment and mapping for a 4,000 km2 area to support rural water supply program and a remote UN refugee camp in the Democratic Republic of Congo.
+Hydrogeological assessment and mapping for a 4,000 km2 area to support a rural water supply program and a remote UN refugee camp in the Democratic Republic of the Congo.
 The study area included a very remote and hostile area of the Congo controlled by Mai Mai Kata Katanga rebel groups that have destroyed numerous villages and kidnapped children to serve as soldiers.

-Assignment included a hydrogeological mapping mission and electromagnetic and electrical resistivity geophysical investigation to map regional aquifers for the territory and characterize local groundwater conditions to support a water infrastructure program that included 100-wells for remote villages and a UN refugee camps.
+Assignment included a hydrogeological mapping mission and electromagnetic and electrical resistivity geophysical investigation to map regional aquifers for the territory and characterize local groundwater conditions to support a water infrastructure program that included 100 wells for remote villages and a UN refugee camps.

 Activities Performed: Hydrogeological mapping of igneous crystalline, sedimentary and quaternary aquifer boundaries.
-Remote sensing and terrain assessment using multi-spectral satellite imagery, hydrogeological reconnaissance, fracture trace and lineation assessment, electromagnetic geophysical surveys in 13 focus areas, development and training program design and teaching.
+Remote sensing and terrain assessment using multi-spectral satellite imagery, hydrogeological reconnaissance, fracture trace and lineation assessment, electromagnetic geophysical surveys in 13 focus areas, development and training program and design and teaching.